VictoriaStetskevych/projects/README.md

-# projects_from_internet
+# Projects from Internet

 This is a folder with projects from Internet that I made.

-1. Cleaning data in Microsoft SQL Server - from Alex the analyst - in progress.
+1. [Cleaning data in Microsoft SQL Server](https://github.com/VictoriaStetskevych/projects_from_internet/tree/main/01_layoffs_alex_the_analyst) - layoffs from Alex the analyst - in progress.